nonoesp/laravel-folio/README.md

 This branch supports 5.2.

+In this development versions, the authentication is not needed, everything is publicly exposed.

 ## Installation

 Begin by installing this package through Composer.
 Edit your project’s `composer.json` file to require `nonoesp/writing`.